 Want a footstool you can be proud of?
-Here’s a simple project on how to reupholster a shabby footstool and give it a new lease of life.
+Here’s a simple project on how to reupholster an old footstool and give it a new lease of life.

 This was a £6 charity shop find and could have been brought back to life with a wash and a nice stencil as it was in good condition.